top of page

 • Organize devices into deployment kits

 Instead of configuring equipment in the field, staging ensures everything is pre-configured, tested, and documented before shipping.
+When devices arrive onsite, installers simply mount, connect, and power them on.

 What Is IoT Device Staging?